LearnTeachCode/leadership/study-group-hosting-guide.md

 - What's the topic of your study group?
 - How often do you want to host it?
 - Then pick a consistent day/time (so it's easy to remember, like "every other Friday at 7pm")
-- How long do you want it to be for? (usually 2-3 hours is good)
+- How long do you want each meeting to be? (usually 2-3 hours is good)
-- How structured do you want it to be? (totally up to you!
-Can be very casual, or all planned out ahead of time)
+- How structured do you want it to be? (totally up to you, however social/casual or structured/formal)

 ## Advice for New Hosts

 - Jump right in, host your first meeting, and see who shows up!
 You can change your plan at any time based on feedback from your group.
 Keep iterating until you discover what works best.

+- Also take a look at this quick read which has good advice on starting a casual study group in SoutH LA: https://medium.freecodecamp.org/it-turns-out-my-neighbors-wanted-to-learn-to-code-too-they-just-didn-t-realize-it-was-possible-554a7bd8d4a7

 - The venue is always the hardest part -- definitely check them out in person first and scope out the parking.
 Coffee shops are fine, just try to find one with decent wifi and access to electrical outlets.
 (If you can’t find any nearby, you can always just host a discussion group without laptops for now!
 And we can help find a better venue to sponsor the group once it gets started.)